Yanxiao-Li/2024s_qtm350_ps01/README.md

 We may encounter challenges in the data collection and cleaning processes, as cleaning high-frequency data is computationally intensive.
 To solve this problem, we could split the task and search for open-source codes for some insights.
 ## Reference
 PELGER, M. (2020), Understanding Systematic Risk: A High-Frequency Approach.
 The Journal of Finance, 75: 2179-2220. https://doi.org/10.1111/jofi.12898

+## Contribution
+We came up with the topic together.
+Krystal wrote the project goals, dataset, challenges, and solutions.
+Christina wrote the project description.